Plein Air Grand Marais

 This plein air event is unique in format: painters self-select their participation preferences for competition intensity and educational integration, with respective cash and in-kind prizes.

-The Competition Class is limited to 60 participants and consists of invitational and experienced painters.
+The Competition Exhibit division is limited to 60 participants, first come, first served, and is intended for experienced painters.
 Artists commit to creating 4-6 paintings for display in the Johnson Heritage Post Art Gallery for the month following the event.
 Four main competition paintings are judged for awards, and an additional two reserve paintings may be submitted to hang for sale as others are sold.
 In 2025, competition class artists sold over 70 paintings.
-Awards vary each year, but will include Best Body of Work ($1,000), Artists’ Choice ($500), and six “POEM” awards ($500).
+Awards vary each year, but include one $1,000 Best Body of Work, one $500 Artists’ Choice, and six $500 “POEM” awards (Paintings of Exceptional Merit).

-The Open Class is open to anyone.
-Painters in this class might wish to spend more time taking workshops, don't want to commit to finishing and framing four paintings, have less time to spend in Grand Marais, are exploring competition painting for the first time, or simply don’t want additional pressure during the week.
+The Open Class division is open to anyone.
+Painters in this division might wish to spend more time taking workshops, don't want to commit to finishing and framing four paintings, have less time to spend in Grand Marais, are exploring competition painting for the first time, or simply don’t want additional pressure during the week.
 Open Class participants may choose to display one original painting created during the event at a casual Wednesday night exhibit and awards reception.
-A Best in Show award ($400) and three "POEM" awards ($250) will be given.
+Five $250 "POEM" awards will be given.

-(Note: Cash amounts and in-kind prizes are subject to change, and the Juror may not give more than one award per artist in each event.
-The award for Best Historic Site is independently awarded by a committee from the Cook County Historical Society.)
+Note: Awards, cash amounts, and in-kind prizes are subject to change.
+The Juror may only give one award per artist in each event.
+An award for Best Historic Site is selected and independently awarded in the Competition Exhibit by a committee from the Cook County Historical Society.

 Main VENUES